On the correspondence between thermodynamics and inference: Supplemental results

 Since models $I$ and $J$ contain different numbers of distinguishable distributions, we reason that the principle of indifference should be interpreted to apply at the distinguishable distribution level rather than the model level.
 Therefore the \textit{a prior} model probabilities should be:

 and the proper parameter prior is

 Inference with the improper GPI prior is equivalent to assuming proper prior $\varpi_I$ on models and proper prior $\varpi({\bm \theta}|I)$ on parameters.
-The numerator in RHS of Eqn.~\ref{eqn:modelNumber} will cancel the denominator in the RHS of Eqn.~\ref{eqn:parameterPrior} when the model posterior is computed and the normalization ${\cal N}_I$ divides out of parameter posterior distributions.
+The numerator in RHS of Eq.~\ref{eqn:modelNumber} will cancel the denominator in the RHS of Eq.~\ref{eqn:parameterPrior} when the model posterior is computed and the normalization ${\cal N}_I$ divides out of parameter posterior distributions.